Rohanc28/recommendation-engine/README.md

 # Recommendation Engine

-A full-stack movie recommendation platform that combines semantic AI embeddings, tag-based similarity, your personal watch history, and real-time crowd wisdom into a single hybrid score — no black box, every recommendation is fully explained.
+A full-stack movie recommendation platform that combines semantic AI embeddings, tag-based similarity, your personal watch history, and real-time crowd wisdom into a single hybrid score.

 ---

 ## How the Recommendation Engine Works

-When you ask "what's similar to Inception?", five things happen in sequence:
+Example: When you ask "what's similar to Inception?", five things happen in sequence:

 ### 1. Semantic Embedding (50% of score)
 Every movie is encoded into a 384-dimensional vector using **`all-MiniLM-L6-v2`** (sentence-transformers).
 The encoding input is: